googlecloudsecurity/agentic-soc-workshop/docs/s1c2-gemini-secops.md

 | ✅ | Discovered the Salesforce exfiltration with Gemini |
 | ✅ | Drilled into parsed events to confirm all 7 document names |
 | ✅ | Posted `GEMINI_FINDINGS:` to the case wall |

 ---

-## The Teaching Moment

-TIN runs structured automated searches optimised for triage speed.
-Gemini lets you ask a natural language question that crosses a log source boundary the automated search never covered.
-Neither replaces the other, and the case wall is what connects them.

----